-The Department of Agriculture and Water Resources is responsible for administering two sets of requirements for imported food.
+The Department of Agriculture is responsible for administering two sets of requirements for imported food.
 These requirements are designed to:

 All imported food must meet biosecurity requirements to be allowed into the country.
 Once imported food has met these requirements food is monitored for safety and compliance to the

 Australia New Zealand Food Standards Code (the Code) and the